aws-amplify/docs/docs/lib/storage/fragments/ios/download.md

 }
 ```

-You can also pause then resume the operation.
+You can also pause and then resume the operation.

 ```swift
 storageOperation.pause()